leomoon-studios/leomoon-twitter2rss/README.md

   - 1.0: First release with no cache (cron based)

 ## How to install
-  - 00: If you have any problems, you can look at index.php example file.
   - 01: Sign up for Twitter developer account with your twitter login @: https://dev.twitter.com/apps
   - 02: Create a new application
   - 03: Fill "Name", "Description", and "Website".
 "Website" must be the same website where this script will be installed...
   - 04: Click on your newly created application
   - 05: Make sure "Access" is "Read only"
   - 06: Make sure "Callback URL" is the same as "Website" in step 3
-  - 07: Click "Update this Twitter application's settings
-  - 08: Click "OAuth tool" tab and get "Consumer key", "Consumer secret", "Access token", and "Access token secret" and paste them accordingly below...
+  - 08: Click "Keys and Access Tokens" tab and get "Consumer key", "Consumer secret", "Access token", and "Access token secret" and paste them accordingly below...
   - 09: Upload "index.php", "OAuth.php", and "twitteroauth.php", and "cache" folder to your webserver.
 Something like below:
       * www.yourwebsite.com/twitter2rss/index.php
       * www.yourwebsite.com/twitter2rss/OAuth.php